YuriyGranovskiy/ChessBot/README.md

 # ChessBot

-This is a ChatBot
+This is a ChessBot

-The inital idea is to create a bot that will not be focused on calculations but mostly on human friendly concepts
+The initial idea is to create a bot that will not be focused on calculations but mostly on human friendly concepts